trufflesuite/ganache/README.md

 * `"ws"`: Enable a websocket server.
 This is `true` by default.
 * `"vmErrorsOnRPCResponse"`: Whether to report runtime errors from EVM code as RPC errors.
 This is `true` by default to replicate the error reporting behavior of previous versions of ganache.
 * `"hdPath"`: The hierarchical deterministic path to use when generating accounts.
 Default: "m/44'/60'/0'/0/"
+* `"estimateGasThreshold"`: Minimum threshold for estimateGas response.
+The bigger the number, the faster but less accurate (response is always >= actual gas required for the tx) the estimateGas response is.
+Default is 50000

 # IMPLEMENTED METHODS